A survey on Clustered Federated Learning: Taxonomy, Analysis and Applications: Core Clustered Federated Learning for Non-IID Data

-First, and arguably the most intuitive approach, is referred to as gradient-based (or model-based) clustering \citep{sattler2020clustered, briggs2020federated, luo2021energy, duan2021fedgroup, duan2021flexible, castellon2022federated, gong2022adaptive, augello2023dcfl, mehta2023greedy, xiao2021clustered, long2023multi}.
-The studies following this approach solve Equation (\ref{eq:clustering}) by only using models weights or gradient information.
-This strategy has the advantage of requiring minimum set-up compared to the baseline FL approach.
-In the most straightforward version, the central server calculates clusters based on the Lloyd algorithm (k-means) applied to the models weights and then cluster-specific federated models are optimized separately for each cluster.
+The initial approach, referred in this paper as Server-side CFL (see Figure~\ref{fig:cfl_server}), is used in \citep{ghosh2019robust, sattler2020clustered, briggs2020federated, geneticcfl, FedEM} and proposes to solve Equation~\ref{eq:clustering} by only using model weights or gradient information.
+This strategy has the advantage of requiring minimal additional setup compared to the baseline FL approach.
+In the most straightforward version, the central server calculates clusters by applying a k-means algorithm with $\ell_2$ (Ghosh et al.~\cite{ghosh2019robust}) to the locally trained model weights, after which cluster-specific federated models are optimized separately for each cluster using the desired FL protocol.

-Specifically, we first need to define a cluster associate representative point $\mu_k\in \mathbb{R}^d $ essential for the formation of each cluster $C_k$ for all $k \in \{1,\ldots,K\}$.
-The central server will determine each client $i\in \{1, \ldots,N\}$ cluster membership by minimizing the distance between its model parameters $\omega_i \in \mathbb{R}^d$ and cluster-associated representative point.
-The formulation can be expressed as k-means-like optimization as follows:
+To formalize this, we introduce for each cluster $C_k$ a representative point $\mu_k \in \mathbb{R}^d$, which serves as the cluster centroid in the model-parameter space (i.e., a model representative of the cluster).
+The central server assigns each client $i \in \{1,\ldots,N\}$ to a cluster by selecting the representative point closest to its local model parameters $\omega_i \in \mathbb{R}^d$.
+This clustering step can be expressed as the following k-means--like optimization problem:

-This approach (or minor variants) will be used in many studies with \textbf{dist} being a generic distance function between models parameters or their gradients and $\mathbb{1}_{i \in C_k}=1$ if client $i$ is in cluster $C_k$, 0 otherwise.
-Several studies rely on the $l_2$ distance between models parameters as the used metric which is common in k-means but can lead to incorrect data partitions as shown in \citep{sattler2020clustered}.
-Since the cluster assignment is determined by the central server, throughout the remainder of this paper, this type of clustering method will be denominate as ''server-side'' clustering.